Stay the Night (IMx song)

 "Stay the Night" is the lead single from IMx's fifth album, Introducing IMx.

+Commercial performance

-It reached No. 23 on the Billboard Hot 100 singles chart and No. 20 on the Hot R&B/Hip-Hop Singles chart in late 1999.
+"Stay the Night" reached No. 23 on the Billboard Hot 100 singles chart and No. 20 on the Hot R&B/Hip-Hop Singles chart in late 1999.
+Most of the chart performance was caused by its sales.
+It landed in the top-ten of the Hot 100's component chart for sales (#9) while barely making the top 50 of the R&B/Hip-Hop Airplay chart (#46).
 It was the group's most successful single as IMx, becoming their third single to earn a gold certification, achieving the feat on December 23, 1999, a little over two months after its release.